 I did not realize at the time, but my experience was not unique.
 I was a data point, a drop in the bucket, of success stories supporting the use of onboarding buddies to acclimate new hires.

-An onboarding buddy is an employee who is matched with a new hire to educate them about day-to-day processes, introduce them to the rest of the team, bridge social connections, and answer questions as they arise.
+An is an employee who is matched with a new hire to educate them about day-to-day processes, introduce them to the rest of the team, bridge social connections, and answer questions as they arise.
 Microsoft and other companies are revealing the concrete ways buddies have aided their onboarding process.

 The real meat of what new hires need to know isn’t bound inside the employee handbook.
 Buddies can help new hires navigate unspoken social and cultural cues, and increase their confidence in social settings.